 The Bag Lady - Savannah, Georgia

-Before Paula Deen became the Southern Belle of the Food Network, she was known as the Bag Lady.
+Before Paula Deen became the Southern Belle of the Food Network and her subsequent fall from grace, she was known as the Bag Lady.
 Or at least that was what her catering business was originally called.
-She began her career her selling little bagged lunches to local offices in Savannah.
+She began her career selling bagged lunches to local offices in Savannah.
 Paula’s first restaurant was christened The Lady.
 When she expanded into a new location in downtown Savannah and her two sons stepped up to help her out, she called the new place The Lady & Sons.

 Chez Panisse Café – Berkley, California